guidance-guarantee-programme/pension_guidance/content/shop_around.md

 Whatever you decide to do with your pension pot you don’t have to stay with your current pension provider.

-For example, one option is to buy a guaranteed income for the rest of your life (an annuity).
+For example, one option is to buy a guaranteed income for a fixed period or the rest of your life (an annuity).

 You don’t have to buy one from your current provider.
 Moving your pension pot to another provider could give you access to a wider range of annuities and a higher income.

 The 'wake-up' pack your provider sends you when you reach retirement age is likely to include information about their own products only.
-Research shows that 8 out of 10 people would have benefited from switching providers.
+Research shows that 8 out of 10 people would have benefited from switching providers (Financial Conduct Authority, Thematic Review of Annuities, Feb 2014).

 You can choose to shop around by yourself or with help from a [financial adviser](/shop-around#getting-financial-advice).
 You have to pay for financial advice.